Breeding Location:

 Range and Habitat

-Western Spindalis: Native of West Indies, occasionally wandering into southeastern Florida and Florida Keys during summer.
-Preferred habitats include open forests, forest edges, and shrub areas.
+Western Spindalis: This species is a native of the West Indies, and occasionally wanders into southeastern Florida and Florida Keys.
+Preferred habitats include open montane forests, forest edges, and shrub areas in moist, tropical and subtropical areas.
+They are also found in degraded former forests.

 Breeding and Nesting